jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/APP-Manage/APPDeloy.md

-#  Deployment Application in Virtual Machines
+#  Virtual Machines Application Deployment

 On JDSF, users can deploy applications by way of Virtual Machines, specifically, by way of deployment group.